Daryna Apanashchenko: International career

-Apanashchenko won her first cap for the Ukraine national team on 12 May 2002, as an 88th-minute substitute in a 1–1 2003 FIFA Women's World Cup qualification (UEFA) draw with Norway in Boryspil.
+Apanashchenko earned her first cap for the Ukraine national team on 12 May 2002, coming on as a substitute on the 88th-minute in a 1–1 2003 FIFA Women's World Cup qualification (UEFA) draw with Norway in Boryspil.

 She scored three goals in the qualifying stage for UEFA Women's Euro 2009, including winners against Denmark and Scotland, and contributed further to Ukraine's qualification for the tournament scoring three more goals in the play-off against Slovenia.
 In the final tournament she scored again against Denmark, but that time it was not enough to win the match.
 In 2013 she was appointed national team captain.

 By June 2019 Apanashchenko had amassed over 100 international appearances and more than 50 goals.
 In April 2021, she scored in Ukraine's UEFA Women's Euro 2022 qualifying play-offs tie against Northern Ireland – her 61st goal in her 122nd appearance – but Ukraine were beaten 4–1 on aggregate.

-She currently is her country's top goalscorer with 63 goals.